Michael Hochberg

 Michael Hochberg (born 1980) is an American physicist.
-He’s authored over 100 peer-reviewed journal articles, has founded several companies, and has been an inventor on over 60 patents.
-Hochberg's research interests include silicon photonics and large-scale photonic integration.
-He has worked in a number of application areas, including data communications, biosensing, quantum optics, mid-infrared photonics, optical computing, and machine learning.
-Much of his work in silicon photonics has been the product of a longstanding series of collaborations with Thomas Baehr-Jones.
+Hochberg's research includes silicon photonics and large-scale photonic integration.
+Much of his work in silicon photonics has been the product of collaborations with Thomas Baehr-Jones.

-Personal

-Hochberg was born in Ithaca, NY, and attended high school at the Louisiana School for Math, Science and the Arts.
-In his spare time, he worked at Strategic Forecasting, Inc., which was then located in Baton Rouge, and at the Laser Interferometer Gravitational Wave Observatory in Livingston, Louisiana.

 Degrees

-He obtained a BS in Physics in 2002, an MS in Applied Physics in 2005 and a PhD in Applied Physics in 2006, all from the California Institute of Technology.
+He obtained a BS in physics in 2002, an MS in applied physics in 2005 and a PhD in applied physics in 2006, all from the California Institute of Technology.
 Hochberg was a student of Professor Axel Scherer.